 Although a legal budget is not required, budgets for expenditures of federal grants are prepared and approved by the awarding federal government agency at the time the grants are awarded.
-During the course of fiscal year 2019, OMEGA supplemented its economic development administration fund, and rural transportation fund with transfers from the general fund.
+During the course of fiscal year 2021, OMEGA supplemented several of its grant funds with transfers from the general fund.